dxw/dfsseta-apply-for-landing-ruby/README.md

 7. The application issues a **landing permit** to the pilot.

 Data validation is performed at each step, preventing the user from continuing until all information has been supplied in the correct format.
 As a result, Step 7 (approval) can be assumed to occur automatically once the first 6 steps are complete.

+## Terminology

+See [ADR 0012: Standard terminology for the Apply for Landing service](./doc/architecture/decisions/0012-standard-terminology.md-standard-terminology.md) for details of how we refer to the entities within this domain.